Erasio/HooGraphics/README.md

-    spriteWidth  -> (number) The width of the individual sprites (single size only) spriteHeight -> (number) The height of the individual sprites (single size only) spriteCount  -> (number) The amount of sprites within this sprite sheet duration     -> How long does it take for the animation to loop? (in seconds) paused       -> Set whether or not the animation is paused initially
+    spriteWidth  -> (number) The width of the individual sprites (single size only) spriteHeight -> (number) The height of the individual sprites (single size only) spriteCount  -> (number) The amount of sprites within this sprite sheet loop         -> (bool) Whether or not the animation should loop (will freeze on last frame if false). duration     -> How long does it take for the animation to loop? (in seconds) paused       -> Set whether or not the animation is paused initially